rabbitmq/internals/quorum_queues.md

 Quorum queues implement a persistent, replicated queue on top of [Ra](https://github.com/rabbitmq/ra).

-One queue uses one Ra cluster and thus each queue has it's own set of processes and it's own logical Raft log.
+One queue uses one Ra cluster and thus each queue has its own set of processes and its own logical Raft log.
 Quorum queues are persistent by virtue of all commands and messages being appended to the disk log and thus do not make use of the RabbitMQ message store.